LeelaChessZero/lczero.org/content/contribute/hugo/_index.md

 ### Editing (non-GitHub wiki) pages

-If you just want do edit a single page without need to create a new one or preview the page looks, you can press **[Edit]** button on the topright corner of every article and edit in GitHub editor.
+If you just want do edit a single page without need to create a new one or preview the page looks, you can press **[Edit on GitHub]** button on the topright corner of every article and edit in GitHub editor.

 ### Editing GitHub wiki pages

 Some pages originated from [GitHub wiki](https://github.com/LeelaChessZero/lc0/wiki).
 Those pages should not be edited in WebSite repository (they would be overwritten anyway).
-Instead, **[Edit]** button leads to the wiki, where those documents can be edited.
+Instead, **[Edit on Wiki]** button leads to the wiki, where those documents can be edited.
 Such pages are automatically synchronized with website every ten minutes.

 New pages appear in [this section]({{<ref "../../dev/wiki">}}) of the website.
 It's possible to move the document around (and keeping `wikiname` header), and it will keep being linked/synched to the GitHub wiki page.